All faculty emails are email@example.com.

 Assistant Teacher, Kinder 1

 Margaret Tobin was born and raised in Taipei, Taiwan.
 After completing business school and working for several years in the business world, she moved to the U.S. in 1990.
 Margaret worked in the Cherry Creek School District and at Herzl RMHA on the Denver campus.
-Before coming to DMIS, she taught for two years in the Colorado Chinese Language School, which is where Margaret found her passion for teaching the Chinese language to children.
-This will be her second year at Denver Montclair International School.
+Before coming to ISD, she taught for two years in the Colorado Chinese Language School, which is where Margaret found her passion for teaching the Chinese language to children.
+She has been at the International School of Denver since 2010.
 Growing up in two different cultures has given her an understanding of both Chinese and American societies, and has enabled her to communicate with students from a variety of backgrounds.

 In her free time, Margaret enjoys cooking, hiking and spending time with her family.